 Interest rate risk is the risk that the fair value or future cash flows of our financial instrument will fluctuate because of changes in market interest rates.
 Our cash deposits bear interest at market rates.
-Our loan agreements have fixed rates of interest and therefore expose us to a limited non-cash interest risk.

 Price Risk

 Price risk is the risk of variability in fair value due to movements in equity or market prices.
 We are subject to risk of prices of our products due to competitive or regulatory pressures.